 Applied Unificationism (the AU Blog) explores the application of Unificationism to the wider world.
 Begun on May 1, 2013, it is hosted by Unification Theological Seminary in Barrytown, NY.

 Original written contributions are encouraged to be submitted by Unificationists, current and former UTS faculty, and interested others.
 We look for quality commentary or op-ed pieces, written in a lively manner, on a wide range of subjects in which the writer exhibits a strong degree of familiarity with the subject matter.
 Broad topics include politics and economics, religion and spirituality, gender issues and the family, and culture and the arts.

 A commentary should have a strong lead paragraph indicating what you will talk about and where you are headed in your conclusion.
 Journalistic ledes emphasize grabbing the attention of the reader; ledes in essays summarize the outline of the argument and conclusion that follows in the main body of the essay.
 A submission ideally should 1) contain a clear point of view; 2) provide a prescription for how a problem affecting society can be solved or improved; and, 3) explain how your recommendation is an application of Unificationism.
 Reading level should aim for the freshman college student.

-Contributions to the AU Blog should be a minimum of 1,200 words and a maximum of about 2,000 words in English in a Microsoft Word document (please no footnotes, but embedded hyperlinks are welcome).
-All submissions are subject to editing for accuracy, clarity and brevity, and our editorial committee may indicate recommended changes in advance for your approval.
+Contributions to the AU Blog should be a minimum of 1,200 words and a maximum of about 2,000 words in English in a Microsoft Word document (please no footnotes, but embedded hyperlinks are encouraged).
+Submissions are subject to editing for accuracy, clarity and brevity, and our editorial committee may recommend changes in advance for your approval.
 Please submit a hi-res headshot photo of yourself as a .JPG or .PNG file to accompany your byline, as well as a very brief biography.
-Where appropriate, prospective articles may also include photos, charts and graphics (please attach separately but indicate where they go in your text).
+Prospective articles may also include recommended photos and graphics.